thomas-dean/GITS/src/main/resources/db/README.md

     GRANT USAGE ON SCHEMA gits to your_user;
     GRANT ALL ON ALL TABLES IN SCHEMA gits TO your_user;
     ```
+5. Run all scripts in the `sequences` directory.
-5. Run all scripts in the `tables` directory.
+6. Run all scripts in the `tables` directory.
     - NOTE: This may require some fiddling with the order you run the scripts.

 ## Overview